 Greening Cheapside: sunken garden improvement

-The City of London Corporation has worked closely with local stakeholders to deliver public realm enhancements near St Paul's station and One New Change – “Greening Cheapside Project”.
+The City of London Corporation has worked closely with local stakeholders to deliver public realm enhancements near St Paul's Underground station and One New Change, called the Greening Cheapside Project.

-Phase 1 was completed in 2018 and improved the area around St Paul's underground station with new seating and biodiverse planting.
-Phase 2 aims to re-landscape the sunken garden at the junction of Cheapside and New Change in line with Phase 1’s biodiversity and use of materials.
+Phase 2 was completed in Summer 2024 and involved re-landscaping the sunken garden at the junction of Cheapside and One New Change in line with Phase 1’s biodiversity and use of materials.

-This redevelopment supports the City Corporation's Climate Action Strategy which commits the City Corporation to breaking new ground, setting out how it will achieve net zero, build climate resilience and champion sustainable growth, both in the UK and globally, over the next two decades.
+This re-landscaping supports the City Corporation's Climate Action Strategy which commits the City Corporation to breaking new ground, setting out how it will achieve net zero, build climate resilience and champion sustainable growth, both in the UK and globally, over the next two decades.

 - A sense of community - A space designed for visitors, workers and residents to enjoy, which is both environmentally conscious and where people dwell and socialise through the provision of increased seating capacity.